 12 Days Uganda wildlife safari

-Spot variety of wildlife on a 12 Days Uganda wildlife safari
+See many animals on this 12 Days Uganda wildlife safari

 This safari has no gorilla tracking but takes you through some of the best attractive sites of wildlife and picturesque landscapes in Uganda.

 The 12 Days Uganda wildlife safari offers the following highlights:

 12 Days Uganda wildlife safari for a great Uganda discovery safari

 - Visit 5 national parks of Murchison Falls, Semliki, Kibale Forest, Queen Elizabeth and Lake Mburo in Uganda

 - Chimpanzee tracking in Kibale Forest National Park